top of page

 for healing resorts?

-This is why so many of northwest's most popular mineral spring resorts are set up as nonprofits, like Harbin and Ashland, Oregon's Jackson Wellsprings -- sometimes collectively owned and/or operated, like central Oregon's intentional community Breitenbush.
+This is why so many of northwest's most popular mineral spring resorts are set up as nonprofits, like Harbin and Ashland, Oregon's Jackson Wellsprings -- sometimes even collectively owned and/or operated, like central Oregon's intentional community Breitenbush.
 Such setups potentially allows deeper focus, providing more-grounded and heart-centered service, unalloyed by any off-putting, growling profit hunger.

 ______________________

-More than mild cause for concern among countless now-estranged friends of Stewart Springs had been how the new absentee 'ownership' had so mindlessly junked the long standing clothing-optional policy.
+More than mild cause for concern among countless now-estranged friends of Stewart Springs had been how the new absentee 'ownership' so mindlessly junked the long standing clothing-optional policy.
 Countless instantly found the new mandatory cover-up policy at once laughable, tragic and infuriating.

-One would've hoped new management might've resurrected the policy once seeing the light, how such simple nudity worked hand-in-glove with the healing oasis when working to raise the consciousness of such a clothing-optional scene -- as, again, had virtually every other more popular regional rural mineral springs resort in the greater northwest US.
+One would've hoped new management might've resurrected the policy once seeing the light, how such simple nudity worked hand-in-glove with the healing oasis when working to raise awareness of such a clothing-optional scene -- as, again, had virtually every other more popular regional rural mineral springs resort in the greater northwest US.

-Some returning visitors, not knowing what had triggered such a drastic policy change, only being told lamely that it was to make things "more comfortable for everyone", understandably saw it as a surreal throwback to enforced body shame that so many had come to Springs in good part to get away from.
+Some returning visitors, not knowing what had triggered such a drastic policy change, only being told lamely that it was to make things "more comfortable for everyone", understandably saw it as a surreal throwback to enforced body shame that many had come to Springs in good part to get away from.

 Sounds like it was all talk.
-Mere sizzle, a calculated selling point for enrolling people in long pricey workshops.
+Mere sizzle, a calculated selling point for enrolling people in long pricey workshops, maybe.
 Why allow people the opportunity to experience dramatic, affordable healing while incorporating simple mindful nudity, so liberating and re-integrative of mind-body-spirit in course of bathhouse visit, and thus have less need for such pricey, long-term psychotherapy in the first place?

 That could be bad for business.